faizalrf/documentation/S3Test.md

 A Table is created in S3 with pre-defined partitions to store data for the entire year

-Asuming that the table `salary` has a date column `dt`, we need to create a partitioned table using InnoDB with 12 partitions to store data for each month.
+Asuming that the table `salary` has a `timestamp` column `dt`, we need to create a partitioned table using InnoDB with 12 partitions pre-defined to store data for each month.
 For DBS test case, create and define the partition according to the test scenario.
 If data is to be stored for 7 years, We would need to create partitions for 7 years in advance.
 This requirement will be fixed in the next release, but for now, we have to create those partitions on the S3 table in advance.

 ```SQL
 MariaDB [testdb]> CREATE TABLE salary